seven1m/lydia/README.md

 ## The Bad

-* Literally about 10 times slower than Ruby
-* Not finished yet
+* Slow, since it runs interpreted on top of Ruby
+* No tail-call optimization
+* Lots of missing stuff

 ## Installation

-I may turn this into a gem someday.
-For now, you'll have to download the source and build:
+Download the source and build:

     rake build